Open Research Project • Exact Document Preserved

 Purpose

 This section provides a complete, practical protocol so that any competent plasma physics or microwave engineering laboratory can replicate the core plasma-mirror microwave recirculation effect.
-The goal is to demonstrate efficient microwave energy reflection and recirculation using a controlled plasma density gradient in a magnetic bottle configuration.
+The goal is to demonstrate efficient microwave energy reflection and recirculation using a controlled radial plasma density gradient in a magnetic bottle configuration.
+A key objective is to establish and maintain a hollow density profile (lower density in the core, higher density at the edge) against natural cross-field transport.

 Chamber Specifications